Janoti/devops-project/README.md

  * Inside app directory, run:

    >  $ make k8s

+ * In deployment.yaml, imagePullPolicy is set to  ** Always*, forcing pull latest image in Docker Hub.

  * Run the following command to make sure if everything is working: